17 How to Handle Repetitive Tasks

 Tutorial: Creating graphs from multiple data files

-- With a new workbook active, choose File: Import Single ASCII and import the file Sensor01.dat from the Samples\Curve Fitting subfolder of the Origin installation folder.
+- With a new workbook active, choose Data: Import From File: Single ASCII and import the file Sensor01.dat from the Samples\Curve Fitting subfolder of the Origin installation folder.

 - Highlight column B and create a line+symbol graph of the data.

 - Double click on the X axis to open the Axis dialog.
 Make sure Scale tab is active.
-Select both Horizontal and Vertical on the left panel and set Rescale to be Auto.
-This is to make sure graph scale will update automatically based on data.
+Select both Horizontal and Vertical on the left panel and set Rescale to be Auto and click OK.
+This will ensure that the graph scale will update automatically on data change.

-- In the workbook, right-click on the worksheet tab and select Add Graph as Sheet, then select the graph created above.
+- In the workbook, right-click on the worksheet tab and select Add Graph as Sheet, then select the graph created above and click Done.
 This will add a new workbook sheet containing an embedded graph.

 - Switch to the data sheet, double-click on the tab rename the sheet as Data.